Buffalo Wild Wings former cook claims racial discrimination against him and black customers

 The general manager instead reacted by making "numerous derogatory statements" about Lovelace being overpaid, and complained that he was "old."

-When Lovelace reported the offensive comments as well as safety issues such as failing to take measures to keep food fresh, management retaliated against him by denying him raises and promotions, assigning him to less favorable shifts and giving him tasks like trash bundling and floor cleaning even though they were not in his job description as a cook, the suit said.
+When Lovelace reported the offensive comments as well as safety issues, such as failing to take measures to keep food fresh, the management retaliated against him by denying him raises and promotions, assigning him to less favorable shifts and giving him tasks such as bundling trash and cleaning floors even though they were not in his job description as a cook, the suit said.

 The general manager would also get angry at Lovelace when he requested extra breaks from working in the walk-in freezer because it triggered his asthma, the suit said.

-Lovelace told management he believed he was being "singled out" and "continued to report discrimination, retaliation and hostile working conditions, but his efforts were futile," said the suit.
+Lovelace told the management he believed he was being "singled out" and "continued to report discrimination, retaliation and hostile working conditions, but his efforts were futile," the suit said.

 A Buffalo Wild Wings spokesperson said the company takes Lovelace's allegations "very seriously" and is conducting an internal investigation.
 "Buffalo Wild Wings values an inclusive environment and we have no tolerance for discrimination of any kind," the statement said.